Decomposition of galactic X-ray emission with Phox: Contributions from hot gas and XRBs: Validation of the modeling

-\subsection{Scaling Relations}
+\subsection{Scaling relations}

-Since our approach to assign luminosities to SSPs is agnostic to its environment, i.e if the SSP is part of a star-forming halo within the simulation, we will first verify the self-consistent emergence of well known galactic X-ray scaling relations.
+Since our approach to assigning luminosities to SSPs is agnostic to its environment, that is, if the SSP is part of a star-forming halo within the simulation, we first verified the self-consistent emergence of well-known galactic X-ray scaling relations.